epfl-ada/ada-2024-project-thelordsofdata/index.md

 We can see that the most important feature is the genre animation.
 With a p-value of nearly 0, animated movies are highly likely to have a 57% increase in foreign percent of revenue.
 This is very significant.
 On the other hand, again with a miniscule p-value, sports movies are likely to have a 56% decrease in foreign percent of revenue.
 These are important factors to consider - not only which features to aim for, but what features to avoid.
 We also see a strong impact of the release during the holiday season (November and December) and a high budget on the percentage of the movie.
 Furthermore we see the appearance of the surprise emotion.
 It has a relatively high negative correlation.

-This plot offer us very good insight into the effects of our features, we can for example see that an animated movie with a high budget, released in Decembre, would likely have a very high foreign revenue percentage.
+This plot offer us very good insight into the effects of our features, we can for example see that an animated movie with a high budget, released in December, would likely have a very high foreign revenue percentage.
 On the other hand a PG rated movie about sports, will most likely not perform very well in the foreign market compared to the domestic market.

  We continue below by comparing older and more recent movies.